harveshvaran/ftp82_laptop/WEEK2.md

           * Summary: "Change the Util.CliMain java class for the new attributes", and
           * Linked Issues: "Is Blocked By"
           * Issue: the ticket number for the Employee model change ticket
-  * Start the sprint after pulling all the tickets to the sprint backlog
+  * Ensure that once after creating all your task moved to "To do" column in the project board
+  * Move the task for "To do" to "In Progress" column and start your task
   * Database Design
      * Edit Database.ddl for two tables: EMPLOYEE and LEAVE_DETAILS
         * Use the "STANDARDS_AND_GUIDELINES.md" file for the naming conventions to be followed.